lucialand/lucia-docs/docs/fundementals/specialCases.md

 ### Broken Dependencies and Force Render

 Lucia tries its best to automagically compile the necessary dependencies for every component and dynamic node, however there are some edge cases that could occur.
 This means if a prop is changed it could be possible that it is not rendered.
-If this occurs, use the `$render()` magic property, which force renders all dynamic nodes.
+If this occurs, use the [`$render()`](/docs/specialProperties/render-property) special property, which force renders all dynamic nodes.